anubhavshrimal/IBMCognitiveChatBot/README.md

 1. **side-banner**:
 - Represents the left side banner with IBM Chatbot icon in the middle.
 - Tag to use: `<side-banner><side-banner>`

+2. **signup**:
+- The welcome page asking for details of the user or to select an avatar.
+- Tag to use: `<signup></signup>`
+- Features:
+...Input validation only in case if no avatar is selected.
+...Validation through angular 4 standards.
+...Email validation using angular 4 email directive.
+...Name fields required validations.
+...Avatars array in the component so that multiple avatars can be shown using *ngFor.
+...Material design based input fields and buttons.